 Consumer behavior shifts dramatically once the holidays end.

-- Wallet Tightening: After the high-spending period of Black Friday, Cyber Monday, and Christmas, consumers often tighten their wallets to recover financially or pay off credit card debt.
+• Wallet Tightening: After the high-spending period of Black Friday, Cyber Monday, and Christmas, consumers often pull back to recover financially or pay off credit card debt.

-- Lower Purchase Intent: As people buy less, advertisers have less incentive to bid aggressively.
+• Lower Purchase Intent: Since people are buying less, advertisers have less incentive to bid aggressively.
 An impression of a user “just browsing” in January is worth less to an advertiser than an impression of that same user “actively shopping” in December.

 3. Supply vs. Demand Imbalance